civican/legisinfo/42-1/bills/S-243/bill_text.md

     uncollected tax resulting from the non-compliance of a reporting entity with the requirement to report specified foreign property under section 233.3 of the `Income Tax Act`.

-  **(2)** The Minister shall, for the purpose of subsection 88(3), collect, compile, analyze and abstract statistics on the tax gap in respect of taxpayers, including individuals, corporations — segmented by size — and trusts resident in Canada.
+  **(2)** The Minister shall, on an annual basis, collect, compile, analyze and abstract statistics on the tax gap in respect of taxpayers, including individuals, corporations — segmented by size — and trusts resident in Canada.

   **(3)** The Minister shall provide the Parliamentary Budget Officer with the data on the tax gap collected and compiled under subsection (2) and any additional data that the Parliamentary Budget Officer considers relevant to conducting a further analysis of the tax gap.

   **(4)** Subsection 79.4(2) and sections 79.41 to 79.5 of the `Parliament of Canada Act` apply, with any necessary modifications, to the data referred to in subsection (3) as if that data were information requested under subsection 79.4(1) of that Act.

+> **Explanatory Note**:
+> New.